codinglead/codinglead.github.io/_posts/2018-12-14-concept-of-dry-dont-repeat-yourself.md

 permalink: /javascript/:title
 ---

-a explanation of the concept dry, don't repeat yourself, in programming.
-It is important for your code to be dry because it will make it easier to read the next time you look at it
+A explanation of the concept dry, don't repeat yourself, in programming.
+It is important for your code to be dry because it will make it easier to read the next time you look at it.

 ## what is DRY